 Business continuity planning is often misunderstood or overlooked, however, it is a critical aspect of long-term business success regardless of industry.

 One thing that has become crystal clear, is that local labor shortages are a real threat to business continuity and are often overlooked by businesses until they're facing a dire situation.
 Thankfully, there are tools like this Labor Inventory Workbook to proactively help business prepare and companies like MADI that can quickly respond by mobilizing teams of 50 to 100 highly skilled employees at a time and have them acclimate to your operations quickly and seamlessly.

 Looking for more great articles?
 Head over to our main blog page and don't forget to sign up to our email list to have new content delivered to your inbox.

-MADI conducts extensive national recruiting of skilled labor.
+MADI conducts extensive national recruiting of production and skilled trades personnel.

-Our employment screening process includes thorough in-house background investigations and drug testing.
+Our employment screening process includes background investigations and drug testing.

-Qualified candidates can be deployed to single or multiple client sites, usually within days, regardless of location.
+Qualified candidates can be deployed to single or multiple sites simultaneously.